The Himalayans (American band): History

 In 2022, the band digitally remastered their catalog and released two albums and an EP to online streaming services.
 Russian Hill Sessions, recorded in one December 1991 session at Russian Hill Studios in San Francisco (previously released on CD as She Likes the Weather with snippets of KALX and KUSF radio interviews intercut between tracks), was digitally remastered for streaming platforms with an improved track order and the interviews removed.
-The album, recorded immediately after the band's last show at Berkeley Square, featured a new five-piece lineup with Marty “Mr. Jones” Jones replacing Dave Janusko on bass — Janusko rounded out the band's sound by joining Dan Jewett on guitar.
+The album, recorded immediately after the band's last show at Berkeley Square, featured a new five-piece lineup with Marty “Mr. Jones” Jones replacing Dave Janusko on bass guitar—Janusko rounded out the band's sound by joining Dan Jewett on guitar.
 Dancing Dog Sessions, a three-song EP made by the original four-piece version of the band, was produced in March 1991 at Dancing Dog Studios in Emeryville, California, by Dave Bryson, guitarist for Counting Crows.
 It contains the group's original version of the song “Round Here,” which was covered by Counting Crows on their smash multiplatinum debut album August and Everything After.
 Also in 2022, the group discovered a remarkable 4-track recording from the Himalayans’ early days that fully captures the sense of exploration and excitement that was in the air at the time.
 The 4-track album, recorded at the band's South of Market rehearsal space by Dave Janusko, features the original four-piece and was remastered and released on streaming platforms as Harrison Street 4-Track Sessions.